Zxl19990529/Demosaic/README.md

 method: 'PSNR'
 ```

-### Usage
+### Usage1

 If the **region** is random:

 - make sure there is region.txt(created by Mosaicing)
- - ``` python evaluate.py  ```
+- `python evaluate.py`
 - It will create a txt file, which records the picture name and its evaluation result
- - then ``` python total_calculate.py --filename filename.txt``` the filename is what we have just created in step 2
+- then `python total_calculate.py --filename filename.txt` the filename is what we have just created in step 2
 - It will print the average of the evaluation result

 If the **region** is center:

 - python evaluate.py

 ## Mosaicing

 This folder contains python files for mosaicing, here I haver implemented four methods:*averaging, one-color-fill-max, one-color-fill-random, nearest_neibour_sampling*

 Here is the config.yaml:

 ```yml
 #average mosaic paramters
 block: 20